fracta7/crafter/README.md

 List of key features and functionalities of the project.

 - UI for recipe steps
+- List of raw materials for recipe list

 ## TODOs

 List of features to do:

-- Recipe tree building logic
 - Tracking left-overs
 - Using existing items from inventory
 - Recipe tree visualization